 Building a value proposition for your business isn’t difficult; in fact, it is simple.

-Over time, marketers have found a formula which does this well and at the same time appeals to potential customers.
+Over time, marketers have found a formula that does this well and, at the same time, appeals to potential customers.
 While nothing is ever set in stone when it comes to marketing, this brief outline is a good foundation for designing your value proposition.

 A good value proposition should contain: